did-app/www/_articles/building-the-best-one-click-sign-in.md

   lastmod: 2020-05-18
 ---

-One click sign in allows a user to authenticate and access their account in just one click.
-That’s right, just one.
-Delivering this highly sought after feature was quite a challenge and this is our story of implementing one click sign in with DID.app.
+One click sign in allows users to authenticate in just one click.
+Delivering this sought after feature was a challenge but we are pleased with the results.
+This is our story of implementing one click sign in with DID.app.

 ## Why do we need one click sign in?